-E. Planned Changes
+E. Planned Changes.

-The Discharger plans to complete the following projects during this permit term.
-These changes are for informational purposes only and are not requirements of this Order, except to the extent that they pertain to increasing or ensuring reliability of treatment or wastewater collection systems.
+The changes described below are for informational purposes only and are not requirements of this Order, except to the extent that they pertain to increasing or ensuring the reliability of treatment or wastewater collection systems.
 Their inclusion here does not imply Regional Water Board authorization.
 The Discharger must obtain any necessary permits or permit modifications to implement the changes.